From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index: Residential ethnic segregation in England and Wales

-The latter observation sparks the question -- Are \textit{White} minorities more likely to live amongst \textit{non-Whites} than \textit{British Whites}?
-To investigate this, we compare demographic scales where identities are aggregated into two broad groups.
-The \textit{White} / \textit{non-White} grouping captures 30\% of the within-Croydon information, while the \textit{White British} / \textit{non-White British} retains 37\%, showing that it is a better explanation of the empirical segregation patterns.
+The latter observation sparks the question -- Are \textit{White} minorities more likely to live amongst non-\textit{Whites} than \textit{British Whites}?
+To investigate this, we compare two different aggregations of identities into two supergroups.
+The \textit{White} / non-\textit{White} grouping captures 30\% of the within-Croydon information, while the \textit{White British} / non-\textit{White British} retains 37\%, showing that it is a better explanation of the empirical segregation.
 This pattern is not universal.
 21 London boroughs display the opposite relationship (Figs.~\ref{fig:scatter_2group_coarsegraining_comparison}, \ref{fig:maps_croydon_ealing}), suggesting that distinct social processes may be at work.
 That the effectiveness of demographic scales is region-dependent suggests that developing and comparing bespoke demographic coarse-grainings is a means to understanding local social structure.